gc-proto/experimental/content-style-guide/jira/product-vision-statement.md

 title: "Product vision statement"
 ---
 <h1 property="name" id="wb-cont" dir="ltr"><span class="stacked"><span>Product vision statement</span>: <span>Agile methodology</span></span></h1>
 <p>A product vision statement serves as a roadmap for a project, an inspiring reminder of what we’re working toward.
-It is a short description of what you will do, specifically directed towards the team and project goals.</p>
+It's a short description of what you will do, specifically directed towards the team and project goals.</p>
 <blockquote class="mrgn-tp-lg mrgn-bttm-lg">
   <p>Support public servants in writing accessible, inclusive and cohesive digital content that inspires trust.</p>
 </blockquote>